kUmutUK/nixos-hyprland-vfio/README.md

 ## ⚠️ Notes

-* `hardware-configuration.nix` makineye özeldir
+- `hardware-configuration.nix` is machine-specific
-* GPU PCI ID’lerini güncelle
+- Update GPU PCI IDs for your hardware
-* SSH sadece key ile çalışır
+- SSH authentication is key-based only

 ---